graphql/graphql-spec/spec/Section 5 -- Validation.md

 GraphQL schema.

-An invalid request is still technically executable, and will always produce a stable result as defined by the procedures in the Execution section, however that result may be ambiguous, surprising, or unexpected relative to the request containing validation errors, so execution should not occur for invalid requests.
+An invalid request is still technically executable, and will always produce a stable result as defined by the algorithms in the Execution section, however that result may be ambiguous, surprising, or unexpected relative to a request containing validation errors, so execution should only occur for valid requests.

 Typically validation is performed in the context of a request immediately before execution, however a GraphQL service may execute a request without